Thursday, 10 November 2011

 Waterproof Monk

-• Six-inch banana slugs that got snarled in my robe while I was meditating and then snotted out a plate-sized patch of slime all over it and my zabuton while panicking.
+• Six-inch banana slugs that got snarled in my robe while I was meditating, then panicked and snotted out a plate-sized patch of slime all over it and my zabuton.

-• The same going "squish!", rather dramatically, underfoot when I crawled out at 0300 to pee.
+• The same going "squish!" rather dramatically underfoot when I crawled out of bed at 0300 to pee.

-• Mildew covering even the nylon effects stored in my tent.
+• Mildew covering everything, even the nylon effects, stored in my tent.

 • The inability to launder clothing or bedding, because I couldn't dry it.